pantheon-systems/documentation/source/docs/articles/sites/downloading-live-error-logs.md

 Logs help you find, debug, and isolate current or potential problems on your live site.
 You can automate the process of accessing and maintaining these logs with a simple script.

-## Prerequisites
+## Password/SSH Key
-The script requires passwordless access to your codebase, and you can do this by adding an SSH key to your Pantheon user account.
+The script requires access to your codebase, which means you will be interactively prompted for your password.
+To avoid this, you can add an SSH key to your Pantheon user account.
 See [Generating SSH Keys](/docs/articles/users/generating-ssh-keys/) for more information.

 ## Create Script
 Open terminal and run the following commands to create and access a new local directory: